 Date for review to be initiated by

 Name of school/setting

 Name of child

 Date of birth

 Group/class/form

 Medical condition or illness

 Medicine

-Name/type of medicine (as described on the container)
+Name/type of medicine

+(as described on the container)

 Expiry date

 Dosage and method

 Timing

 Special precautions/other instructions

 Are there any side effects that the school/setting needs to know about?

 Self-administration - y/n

 Procedures to take in an emergency

-NB: Medicines must be in the original dispensed by the pharmacy ginal container as purchased or
+NB: Medicines must be in the original by the pharmacy ginal container as purchased or dispensed

 Contact Details

 Name

 Daytime telephone no.

 Relationship to child

 Address

 I understand that I must deliver the medicine personally to [agreed member of staff]

-consent to school/setting staff administering nowledge, accurate at the time of writing and I give medicine in accordance with the school/setting policy.
-I writing, if there is any change in dosage or frequency of
+The above information is, to the best of my kn writing and I give consent to school/setting state accordance with the school/setting policy.
+I will immediately, in writing, if there is any change medication or if the medicine is stopped. aff administering medicine in III inform the school/setting Signature(s) Date

-Signature(s) Date